sawan22071995/grafana-prometheus-loki-k8s-setup/README.md

 - It is designed to monitor modern, dynamic environments and provides a powerful query language for retrieving and analyzing data.

+#### 📌 Node Exporter

+- Node Exporter is an open-source tool designed for monitoring the hardware and operating system metrics of a Linux host.

+- It collects and exposes a wide range of system-level metrics, such as CPU usage, memory utilization, disk I/O, and network statistics, in a format that Prometheus can scrape and store.

+#### 📌 Blackbox Exporter

+- Blackbox Exporter is an open-source tool used to monitor the availability and performance of networked services by performing black-box probing.

+- It supports a variety of probe types, including HTTP, HTTPS, TCP, and ICMP (ping), to test the responsiveness and correctness of services from an external perspective.

 #### 📌Loki

 - Loki is a horizontally scalable, highly available log aggregation system inspired by Prometheus.